Munich Pass

 or

-at the Office for Housing and Migration by post
+by post to the Office for Housing and Migration

 or

-You absolutely need the München-Pass for the discounted use of public transport (monthly ticket S or discounted day tickets).
+You absolutely must have the München-Pass to use public transport at a reduced rate (S monthly ticket or discounted day tickets).

 If it has expired, please go immediately to your

-and have your yellow or grey Munich Pass extended there.
+and have your yellow or grey München-Pass renewed there.

 Legal basis